opentensor/developer-docs/docs/btcli-permissions.md

 ### `utils`

 #### `btcli utils convert`
-`btcli utils conver` is a convenience command for performing conversions between minimal units (RAO) and TAO, or other chain-specific conversions.
+`btcli utils convert` is a convenience command for performing conversions between minimal units (RAO) and TAO, or other chain-specific conversions.
 It is permissionless (no key required) because it performs no on-chain operation, just a local calculation.